Ketamine-Assisted Psychotherapy

 Lastly comes the integration process, which may start towards the end of your ketamine session and continue in the days and weeks following.
 Once the effects of the medicine wear off, we start the process of reflecting, exploring and unpacking your experience.
 You might find new clarity around old patterns, greater compassion for yourself, or a renewed sense of possibility.
 Whether your session brought relief, insight, confusion, emotional release or any of the other infinite human experiences this work allows for, the goal of integration is to gently explore how you might weave these experiences and insights into your everyday life.

 Sometimes these shifts are clear, bold and profound.
-Other times they are subtle, unfolding slowly after the ketamine session.
+Other times they are subtle, unfolding slowly after the KAP dosing session.
 Regardless of your experience, integration support can help you hone in on what is most important about your dosing session and explore how this could be woven into your daily life.
 It is important to keep in mind that, depending on the experience, the integration process can take days, weeks, months, perhaps even a lifetime.
 There is no pressure to have clear understanding or insights about your experience.
 Like all aspects of this process, all you have to do is be curious about your experience, regardless of what is happening.

 -